 A story that is unique and exciting, for Jim Crotty the corporate path eventually led him to Utah, where he earned a master’s degree in communication in the 1990s before returning to Dayton in 2003.
 In his role as a marketing manager for a local company, he caught the attention of the executives for his real estate photographs, and he was sent around the country for that firm on photo shoots.
 That spurred him to create Picture Ohio, LLC, which started as a venture to provide fine art prints to corporate clients.
 Word about Crotty’s work spread, and he added art dealers and interior decorators to his base of customers.

-Crotty is also an Adjunct Communication Instructor at at the University of Dayton and is currently pursuing a Doctor of Professional Studies in Instructional Design Leadership at Franklin University.
+Now making his home in Santa Fe, New Mexico, Crotty is also a Communication Instructor at Central New Mexico Community College and is currently pursuing a Doctor of Professional Studies in Instructional Design Leadership at Franklin University.

 Crotty’s subjects as a photographer are varied.
 Along with shooting nature and landscape prints, and his work for corporate clients, he also provides portrait photography high school seniors and families as well as real estate, product and architectural images.
 On assignment, he has been published in USA Today, Smithsonian, National Wildlife, Nature's Best and Ohio Magazine among other media outlets.